Black Diamond Alpine FLZ Review

 Our Analysis and Test Results

-The BD Alpine FLZ is a great overall pole and was a strong contender in this year's review.
+The Black Diamond Alpine FLZ is a great overall pole and a strong contender in our review.
 We think that it's priced well for the features that you get, and offers lots of options to a multitude of users.
 Furthermore, it is built to last.
 If you need a strong pole that also breaks down small, and that can be used for a wide variety of activities, this is a great option.